Angluca/cex/docs/README.md

 ### Getting help for project

 `./cex help` is CLI command for getting help for your project, it works for CEX and your project as well.
 You can use it as symbol search: types, functions, files, examples and source code.
-Also it supports CEX namespaces as struct interfaces and macro$namespaces as well.
+Also, it supports CEX namespaces as struct interfaces and macro$namespaces as well.

 #### Help command